halmasieh/Mapping_Earthquakes/README.md

 Therefore,  we use the Leaflet.js Application Programming Interface (API) to do the following steps:
    - Populate a geographical map with GeoJSON earthquake data from a URL
+   - Display tectonic plate data with the LineStrings type.
    - Each earthquake will be visually represented by a circle and color, where a higher magnitude will have a larger diameter.
    - each earthquake will have a popup marker that, when clicked, will show the magnitude of the earthquake and the location of the earthquake.